 Fellowship in Addiction Medicine

 The Rutgers New Jersey Medical School Fellowship in Addiction Medicine is a one-year program that offers qualified physicians the unique opportunity to train in the evaluation and treatment of patients with substance use disorders, behavioral addictions, and co-occurring psychiatric disorders.
 Fellows are required to hold a valid New Jersey medical license and to have completed an accredited residency training program in any medical field in the United States or Canada.
-The 2019-2020 fellows will train at Rutgers from July 1, 2019, to June 30, 2020.
 Graduates of the Rutgers New Jersey Medical School Fellowship in Addiction Medicine will be eligible to sit for the American Board of Preventive Medicine certification examination in Addiction Medicine.

 - To provide a comprehensive understanding of the nature of addiction in psychological, physiological, social, and spiritual domains.